 Finally, the signing of the will must be done in front of two witnesses in order for it to be valid in Virginia.
 The witnesses must be competent and in cases of holographic wills, meaning wills in the testator’s handwriting, the witnesses must be disinterested.
 A “disinterested witness” is one that does not have a stake as an heir or beneficiary in the will.
 The will must be signed in front of the witnesses, and it is also good practice to have the will notarized to ensure its validity.

 Call or Contact Our Office Today

 Do you have further questions about writing a valid will in Virginia?
-If so, the knowledgeable estate planning attorneys of Select Law Partners, PLC, are prepared to help you write or revise a legitimate will.
+If so, the knowledgeable estate planning attorneys of Select Law Partners, PLLC, are prepared to help you write or revise a legitimate will.
 To learn more about your estate planning options, call or contact our office today to schedule a consultation.